jcaraballo/vagrant-ubuntu-18.04-ovpn/README.md

 vagrant box update --box jcaraballo/ubuntu-desktop-bionic
 ```

-Then create the vagrant image for open vpen with:
+Then create the vagrant image for OpenVPN with:

 ```
 vagrant up